Asian stock markets sink as traders watch Europe virus cases

-BEIJING (AP) — Asian stock markets sank Friday as traders watched a surge in coronavirus cases in Europe and anti-disease controls that threaten to disrupt trade and travel.
+BEIJING (AP) — Asian stock markets sank Friday after some European countries tightened curbs on travel and business following a surge in coronavirus infections and South Africa reported a new variant.

 Shanghai, Tokyo, Hong Kong and Sydney declined.
 U.S. markets were closed Thursday for a holiday.

 Austria imposed a nationwide 10-day lockdown after its daily virus deaths tripled, while Italy imposed curbs on activity by unvaccinated people.
 The U.S. government advised Americans to avoid Germany and Denmark.
-Morocco suspended flights from France after its daily new cases spiked above 30,000.
+Scientists in South Africa said a new variant was spreading among young people in its most populous province.

-“Traders will be closely monitoring the situation with the new COVID wave across Europe,” said Anderson Alves of ActivTrades in a report.
-Alves said curbs imposed by China that limit access for shipping crews are “prolonging a crisis" in global trade.
+“Investors are likely to shoot first and ask questions later until more is known,” Jeffrey Halley of Oanda said in a report.

 Wall Street's benchmark S&P 500 closed up 0.2% on Wednesday.
 U.S. markets are due to reopen Friday for a shortened trading session.